odu-cs625-datavis/public/fall21/syllabus.md

 **Catalog Description:** This course covers the theory and application of data visualization.
 This includes issues in data cleaning to prepare data for visualization, theory behind mapping data to appropriate visual representations, introduction to visual analytics, and tools used for data analysis and visualization.
 Modern visualization software and tools will be used to analyze and visualize real-world datasets to reinforce the concepts covered in the course.

 **Comparison to CS 725/825:** If you have already taken CS 725/825, then CS 625 is not appropriate for you.
 Future offerings of CS 725/825 require CS 625 as a prerequisite.

+## Instructor Contact and Office Hours

+Dr. Michele Weigle: mweigle at cs.odu.edu, <https://www.cs.odu.edu/~mweigle/>

+My office hours will be Tue 11a-12:30p (in-person and/or Zoom) and Thu 4:30-6p (Zoom only), or by appointment.
+See Blackboard for the link to the Zoom office hours meeting room.
+For Zoom office hours, students will be placed into the waiting room if I am already meeting with another student.
+If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.

 ## Course Objectives